gummyantifi/gum_docs/gum_housing/readme.md

 1. "/createInterior MODELNAME"
 2. Move your character to doors
 3. You can find offset information in the console under the F8 key for ConfigInteriorPreset.lua
 4. Via Interior_Book you can build

 ### **Create exist house ** (i mean, opened interior at game)
-1. Via Build_Book press build at first page where is "?"
+Via Build_Book press build at first page where is "?"

-RSG CORE :
-Replace at client for clothing menu :
-   TriggerServerEvent("gum_housing:check_outfits")

-With this :
-   TriggerEvent("rsg-clothes:OpenOutfits")
+## ** Land
+Via Build_Book press build at last page where is "?"